nlpia/nlpia-bot/README.md

     6. data science faq
     7. nlpia faq
     8. psychology/self-help faq
-2. html django template so there's a web interface to the app rather than just the command line command "bot"
+2. html django template so there is a web interface to the app rather than just the command line command `bot`
 3. use Django Rest Framework to create a basic API that returns json containing a reply to any request sent to the local host url, like `http://localhost:8000/api?statement='Hello world'` might return {'reply': 'Hello human!'}
 4. have the command line app use the REST API from #3 rather than the slow reloading of the csv file every time you talk to the bot
 5. use database full text search to find appropriate statements in the database that we have a response for